actionhero/actionhero/docs/core/tasks.md

 - will remove all instances of `taskName` from the delayed queues and normal queues
 - removedCount will inform you of how many instances of this job were removed

+#### api.tasks.timestamps(next)
+- next(err, timestamps)
+- will return an array of all timesamps which have at least one job scheduled to be run
+- for use with `api.tasks.delayedAt`

+#### api.tasks.delayedAt(timestamp, next)
+- next(err, jobs)
+- will return the list of jobs enqueued to run after this timestamp

+#### api.tasks.allDelayed(next)
+- next(err, jobs)
+- will return the list of all jobs enqueued by the timestamp they are enqueued to run at

+#### api.tasks.workers(next)
+- next(err, workers)
+- list all taskProcessors

+#### api.tasks.queue.workingOn(workerName, queues, next)
+- next(err, status)
+- list what a specific taskProcessors (defined by the name of the server + queues) is working on (or sleeping)

+#### api.tasks.queue.allWorkingOn(workerName, queues, next)
+- next(err, workers)
+- list what all taskProcessors are working on (or sleeping)

 #### api.tasks.details(next)
 - next(err, details)
 - details is a hash of all the queues in the system and how long they are
+- this method also returns metadata about the taskProcessors and what they are currently working on

 ## Notes

 Note that the `frequency`, `enqueueIn` and `enqueueAt` times are when a task is **allowed** to run, not when it **will** run.
-Workers will work tasks in a first-in-first-out manner.
-Workers also `sleep` when there is no work to do, and will take some time (default 5 seconds) to wake up and check for more work to do.
+TaskProcessors will work tasks in a first-in-first-out manner.
+TaskProcessors also `sleep` when there is no work to do, and will take some time (default 5 seconds) to wake up and check for more work to do.

 Remember that each actionhero server uses one thread and one event loop, so that if you have computationally intensive task (like computing Fibonacci numbers), this **will** block tasks, actions, and clients from working.
 However, if your tasks are meant to communication with external services (reading from a database, sending an email, etc), then these are perfect candidates to be run simultaneously.